MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 |Dependencies| The stamp resources must be independent.
 That is, they shouldn't rely on other stamps or components in other regions.
 They are expected to have regional and global dependencies. </br>The main shared component is the database layer and container registry.
 This component requires synchronization at runtime.|
 |Scale limits|Throughput is established through testing.
 The throughput of the overall stamp is limited to the least performant resource.
 Stamp throughput needs to take into account the estimated high-level of demand and any failover as the result of another stamp in the region becoming unavailable.|
 |Availability/disaster recovery|Because of the temporary nature of stamps, disaster recovery is done by redeploying the stamp.
 If resources are in an unhealthy state, the stamp, as a whole, can be destroyed and redeployed.

-## Design areas
-We recommend that you use the provided design guidance to navigate the key design decisions to reach an optimal solution.
-For information, see [What are the key design areas?](/azure/architecture/framework/mission-critical/mission-critical-overview#what-are-the-key-design-areas)

 ## Pattern examples